Updated: September 13, 2019

 North Carolina is home to multiple lakes, an abundance of mountains and nature trails, and is notoriously considered one of the best places to live for those who enjoy experiencing every season for its best attributes; Our Winters are mild, our Springs perfectly balance the tail-end temperatures of Winter with the bright sun and warm breezes of Summer, our Summers in full bloom are hot but breezy (and you will never be bored), and our Falls are famous for their breathtaking foliage.
 If you’re looking for a reason to move here, we just provided you with the beginnings of your “pro”-list…you’re welcome.
 Whether or not Fall stirs about an obsessive urge in you to throw on a pair of boots, speed on down to your local pumpkin patch and start plotting your plan to win “Best Costume of the Year”, you will not be able to deny the awe-inspiring colors of Fall in the Carolinas.

-While there are tons (and tons, and tons) of spots you can visit to get that colorful experience, here are a few of the best:
+While there are tons (and tons, and tons) of spots you can visit to get an amazing foliage experience, here are a few of the best:

 The Linville Gorge